Orientation

 The aim of the course is to provide an introduction to data protection law from a comparative and practical perspective.
 Students will be invited to identify and address the major issues in relation with technological innovation (AI) and economic growth, which depends on the free flow of data across borders.
 The course will highlight the different institutional and legal models of data protection that exist, especially in the US and the EU, the level of protection they provide and how they should be articulated to enable the data flow.
 The reality and extent of EU Law influence on foreign data protection laws (Brazil, Japan for example) will be highlighted.
 Finally, the need for a global data protection law will be discussed.

-Contemporary Issues in International Criminal Law (1 hour) [First Session]
+International Human Rights and Gender-Based Violence (1 hour) [First Session]

 Human Rights and the Environment (1 Credit) [Second Session]